 Python version support¶

-Now the minimum supported Python version is 3.9
+Now the minimum supported Python version is 3.9.

 Paginate function¶

-to avoid confusion with the sync version
+Starting from version 0.13.0, the async paginate function has been renamed to apaginate to avoid confusion with the sync version

-will still work, but it is recommended to update your code to use apaginate
+and follow better naming conventions.
+Old code using paginate will still work, but it is recommended to update your code to use apaginate for async operations.

-will be removed in the next major version.
+Support for async calls for paginate will be removed in the next major version.

 API Changes¶

-function no longer accepts total
+create_page function no longer accepts total and params arguments as positional.

-Instead, it accepts total
+Instead, it accepts total and params as keyword arguments.

-class method signature was changed.
-Now it accepts total
+Page.create class method signature was changed.
+Now it accepts total only as a keyword argument.

-is no longer a required argument and can be omitted in some cases.
+It was changed because total is no longer a required argument and can be omitted in some cases.

 New signature now looks like this: